nazhahmir/anniversary-roulette/replit.md

 ## Overview

-This is a modern web-based "Deal or No Deal" game built with React, TypeScript, and Node.js.
-The application allows players to select envelopes containing hidden prizes while managing their remaining attempts.
-It features a clean, responsive UI with pastel colors and includes an admin panel for game configuration and envelope management.
+This is a modern web-based "Deal or No Deal" anniversary gift game built with React, TypeScript, and Node.js.
+The application features a complete game flow: welcome screen with prize preview, randomized envelope selection, cash-out decisions, and automatic final prize assignment.
+Designed specifically for anniversary gifts, it includes an admin panel for game configuration and envelope management with a beautiful pastel UI.

 ## User Preferences